2022 Women's College World Series: Finals schedule, results, scores, how to watch

-The 2022 Women’s College World Series (WCWS) is underway in Oklahoma City and it’s down to two teams: Oklahoma vs. Texas.

-The two college softball teams will compete this week in the best-of-three WCWS Finals series to determine who will take home the 2022 NCAA softball title.
-After Oklahoma won game #1 of the series in dominant fashion (16-1!), the Sooners could win the NCAA championship as soon as tonight.
+The 2022 Women’s College World Series (WCWS) concluded on Thursday night with Oklahoma winning the 2022 NCAA women’s softball title.
+The Sooners, who entered as the tournament as defending national champions, defeated Texas on back-to-back nights to win the best-of-three finals series.

-See below for a full schedule for this year’s Women’s College World Series, as well as results and scores from throughout the tournament.
+See below for full results and scores from this year’s Women’s College World Series.

 2022 Women’s College World Series Finals — Oklahoma vs. Texas Schedule (best-of-three series)